MicrosoftDocs/query-docs/query-languages/dax/format-function-dax.md

 ## Custom date and time formats

-The following tables describe characters used to create custom date/time formats:

-The following custom date/time format characters can be specified in the **format_string** to create custom date/time formats:
+The following format characters can be specified in the **format_string** to create custom date and time formats:

 |Character|Description|
 |:-----|:-----|